 For my bestie Happy-Go-Doodle Chloe, the characteristics of the parent breeds hold true.
 Chloe, an F1B Goldendoodle:

 - Is wicked smart.

 - Is an incredibly devoted family dog.

-Since the Golden Retriever has a high shedding coat and the Poodle has a hypoallergenic coat that is low shedding, a Goldendoodle’s coat type will fall somewhere in between.
+Since the Golden Retriever has a high shedding coat and the Poodle has a low shedding coat, a Goldendoodle’s coat type will fall somewhere in between.
 However, don’t be deceived.
 F1B Goldendoodles will require regular brushing and grooming.

 For more about shedding, please read my companion article: Do Goldendoodles Shed?
 Separating the Facts from the Fluff.
 Also, for more about Goldendoodle grooming, please read my article: How to Groom a Goldendoodle’s Face: What I Learned from a Wahl® Grooming Pro.